 Understanding payment schedules and milestones

 Architects structure their fees across various stages of a project.
-Payment schedules typically align with key milestones.
+Payment schedules align with key milestones.
 Common milestones include the initial design phase, planning application submission, and project completion.

 Payment schedules depend on the architect's preference and the project's complexity.
 Some architects request a deposit upfront, with subsequent payments linked to these milestones.
-Understanding this schedule helps in budgeting and ensures smooth financial transactions throughout your project.

 Negotiating terms and conditions

-It's advisable to have clear communication about your budget constraints and project expectations.
+You should have clear communication about your budget constraints and project expectations.
 A written agreement outlining the negotiated terms provides clarity and security for both parties.
 Remember, negotiation isn't about reducing costs but ensuring value for services rendered.

 Additional costs in architectural services